-Paul Healy is the James R. Williston Professor and Senior Associate Dean for Research at the Harvard Business School.
+Paul Healy is the James R. Williston Professor and Senior Associate Dean for Faculty Development at the Harvard Business School.
 His research covers a broad range of topics, including financial analysis, Wall Street research, corruption, governance, mergers and acquisitions, and business ethics.
 He joined the HBS faculty in 1998, after fourteen years on the faculty at the M.I.T.
 Sloan School of Management, where he received awards for teaching excellence in 1991, 1992, and 1997.
 He received accounting and finance degrees from Victoria University in New Zealand (1976 and 1977) and a Ph.D. from the University of Rochester (1981).
 He has published widely in the leading academic and practitioner journals, has received numerous research rewards, and is the co-author of one of the leading financial analysis textbooks.
 He has taught MBA and executive courses on accounting, financial analysis, corporate boards, and ethical leadership.

 Leadership in Financial Organizations